Table

 Use default spacing when:

-• You don’t have to display a lot of data on one page.
+• You don’t have to display a lot of data on a single page.

 • You use many visual indicators that are placed in columns, such as icons or charts.